 The digital world is undeniable.
 But, real world experiences are essential.
-Great Wide Open works at a new frontier where storytelling and craftsmanship converge to create meaningful brand experiences.
+Great Wide Open works at a new frontier where storytelling and craftsmanship converge to create these meaningful, lived brand experiences.
 We help our clients spark an idea and bring it to life through branding, experiential design, and custom fabrication.

 We produce everything from art exhibitions and warehouse parties to private concerts and intimate dinners.

-We design and construct ambitious objects that challenge convention and work beautifully.
+We design and construct ambitious objects that challenge convention and function beautifully.